okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/install-sdk.md

     npm install
     ```

-1. Ensure you're using the angular version and node version designed for this sample application.
+1. Ensure that you're using the angular version and node version designed for this sample application.

     ```bash
     node --version